 The clean energy future is here.
 Australia can become a global renewable export powerhouse in the next decade by replacing coal, gas and uranium with renewable energy and renewable-powered goods and services.

-ACF — along with World Wildlife Fund, Australian Council of Trade Unions and Business Council of Australia — commissioned a new report from research firm Accenture, which shows that if Australia locks in the right policies and investment now, clean energy exports could generate $85 billion and create 395,000 future-proof jobs by 2040.
+ACF — along with World Wildlife Fund, Australian Council of Trade Unions and Business Council of Australia — commissioned a new report from research firm Accenture, which shows that if Australia locks in the right policies and investment now, renewable-powered exports could add $89 billion to the Australian economy and create 395,000 future-proof jobs by 2040.

 Industrial engineer.
 Photo: By Shutter.B/Shutterstock

-A large number of these new jobs could be in regional areas, many for communities that currently rely on jobs from the coal and gas industry.
+A significant proportion of these new jobs could be in regional areas, many for communities that currently rely on jobs in the coal and gas industry.

 Workers who face an uncertain future as the world transitions away from coal and gas could have long-term stable jobs in renewable energy exports.